-Most dive resorts in Anilao are well versed to lead guests on a blackwater dive.
+Most dive resorts in Anilao are some of the best beginner diving Philippines resorts.
+Batangas beach resorts are well versed to lead guests on a blackwater dive.
 Boats usually set a 33-meter line with strong lights 10 meters apart complemented with expert dive guides to give you a glimpse of creatures you probably already know, however, at their larval state.

 Malapascua diving in Cebu is most famous for the pelagic thresher sharks.
 Thresher sharks are typically deep-sea sharks and spend most of their time deep underwater.
 Take note, however, that only in Malapascua do they go shallow enough among recreational diving depths on almost a guaranteed basis for divers to see.

 Off the south-eastern side of Malapascua Island is a sunken plateau called Monad Shoal where there is an abundance of cleaner wrasse fishes.
 Thresher sharks can get free cleaning services from these fish to remove parasites and dead tissues from their bodies.
 This is one of the biggest reasons why we believe these sharks are here.

 The highest chance to see the sharks is at the break of dawn.
 Thus, it's customary to get on the boat before sunrise, usually at 4:30 AM.
 As the sun rises, you'll get to see other boats coming from different directions, as if it is a race to the best buoys around Monad Shoal.
 It eventually leads to a race among the best front row seats underwater.